eyadgaran/SimpleML/docs/source/index.rst

 It was inspired by common patterns I found myself developing over and over again for new modeling projects.
 At the core, it is designed to be minimally intrusive and provide a clean abstraction for the most common workflows.
-Each supported framework details methods to save, version, and subsequently load objects to easily move from training to production.
+Each supported framework details methods to save, version, and subsequently load artifacts to easily move from training to production.

 SimpleML is designed for data scientists comfortable writing code.
 Please refer